innot/PET-Digital-Simulation/README.md

 ## TODOs

 - Fix the Bugs
-- Maybe add a simulated cassette drive to save and load programs.
 - Implement the 4116 RAM chips with a custom component to make them faster and more reliable.
+- Maybe add a simulated cassette drive to save and load programs (but this would be extremly slow)
 - Some other interesting systems like the Apple 1

 ## Conclusion